-The Safe Driver Education Program is aimed at developing an understanding of the physical, social, psychological, moral, and legal factors, which influence the individual's behaviour in a road traffic environment.
-The content of the course includes road laws, media issues regarding the responsibility of the licensed driver on the road, basic car maintenance, road craft skills, the transport network, positive and negative risk-tasking, consuming alcohol and road safety, basic first aid as well as road trauma and its causes.
-There is an optional excursion associated with this subject to METEC to apply and enhance students' knowledge and driving experience.
+The Safe Driving Education Program is aimed at developing an understanding of the physical, social, psychological, moral and legal factors, which influence the individual's behaviour in a road traffic environment.

+The content of the course includes road laws, media issues regarding responsibility of the licensed driver on the road, basic car maintenance, road craft skills, the transport network, purchasing a car, positive and negative risk-taking, consuming alcohol and road safety, basic first aid as well as road trauma and its causes.